Owl Day Use restroom is undergoing construction improvements and is temporarily unavailable.

 Mountains topped with snow behind the lagoons at Dead Horse RanchDead Horse Ranch waterfront

-Despite its distinctive name, Dead Horse Ranch is situated amidst an abundance of life along the Verde River.
+Despite its distinctive name, Dead Horse Ranch is located amid an abundance of life along the Verde River and associated areas within the park.

-Dead Horse Ranch State Park is located in central Arizona, along the Verde River and north of the town of Cottonwood.
-It was the site of a working ranch in the past but is now a popular recreation park with camping, fishing, cabins, hiking, paddling, and bird watching.
+Dead Horse Ranch State Park is located in central Arizona, along the Verde River and adjacent to the town of Cottonwood.
+It was the site of a working ranch in the past but is now a popular recreation park with campgrounds, fishing, cabins, hiking, paddling, and bird and wildlife watching.

 Along the river, you will find large Cottonwood (Populous fremontii), Arizona Ash (Fraxinus velutina), Cattail (Typha spp.), Netleaf Hackberry (Celtis reticulate), and Willow (Salix gooddingii).
 The drier upland areas are home to Mesquite (Prosopis spp.), Canotia tree (Canotia holacantha), Creosote (Larrea tridentata), and Catclaw Acacia (Acacia greggii).